Elesky

-Elena Loredo (born 1995), known online as Elesky, is a Spanish pianist, composer, Twitch streamer and video gamer.
+Elena Loredo (born 1995), known online as Elesky, is a Spanish pianist, composer, Twitch streamer, and video gamer.

 Early life

 Elena Loredo was born in 1995 in Gijón, Asturias.
 In 2001, at the age of 5, she began playing the piano.
 She later learned the guitar, ukulele, melodica, and ocarina.
-Loredo mostly plays video game soundtracks and also related to anime.
-She made herself known in 2017 on Twitter with a Digimon theme, and she also played Animal Crossing, Spyro, The Legend of Zelda: Ocarina of Time, Pokémon Ruby and Ori and the Blind Forest themes, including others Nintendo's soundtracks.
+Loredo mostly plays video game and anime soundtracks.
+She became known in 2017 on Twitter by playing the Digimon theme, and she also played Animal Crossing, Spyro, The Legend of Zelda: Ocarina of Time, Pokémon Ruby and Ori and the Blind Forest themes, including other Nintendo soundtracks.

 Loredo decided to stream on Twitch to recreate a musical concert she could not do live.
-Viewers who watched it cheered her up to continue with more Twitch streamings, until NZXT communicated with her to be the sponsor.
+Viewers who watched it cheered her on to continue with more Twitch streaming, until NZXT asked to sponsor her.

-She sang the Cocos film song.
-She has studied Dramatic Art and has worked as choir singer at Teatro Campoamor in Oviedo during one year.
-She has made concert appearances at Cometcon in Asturias, Gamepolis and Freakcon in Malaga, Retro Sevilla and Fun & Serious Games Festival in Bilbao.
+She has sung Cocos film song.
+She has studied Dramatic Art and worked as a choir singer at Teatro Campoamor in Oviedo for a year.
+She has made concert appearances at Cometcon in Asturias, Gamepolis and Freakcon in Malaga, Retro Sevilla, and Fun & Serious Games Festival in Bilbao.